mozilla-lockwise/lockwise-android/docs/architecture/flux.md

 ### Benefits of Flux

-Close readers will note that this document borrows heavily from a similar one in our iOS application.
+Close readers will note that this document borrows heavily from a similar one in our [iOS application](https://mozilla-lockbox.github.io/lockbox-ios/architecture/).

-This pattern allows us to "borrow" view-presentation logic from iOS as we move forward on Android.
+The shared Flux pattern and reactive libraries allow us to "borrow" view-presentation logic from iOS as we move forward on Android.

-Additionally, the separation of high-level view manipulation from view
+Additionally, the separation of high-level view manipulation from view allows us to iterate quickly on implementation details and design feedback without implications for unrelated parts of the app.

----

-<a name="note-1"/>[1] the name here is pure semantics -- can be thought of as a ViewModel

-<a name="note-2"/>[2] an `Observable` stream coming from the `RxCocoa` bindings for `UITextField`